 When an adult is baptized, they are making a profession of faith claiming that Jesus Christ is Lord and Savior of their life.
 Baptism is just the beginning of a person’s faith journey.
 GPC walks alongside people who make this significant step in their life – helping them grow as followers of Christ.

 Baptism always happens during a full Sunday worship service, because it involves the whole covenant community.
-To arrange a baptism, contact the office.

 Whether you call it the Lord’s Supper, Communion or even Eucharist, you are welcomed at the table.
 We celebrate communion each month, typically on the first Sunday.
-In Communion we are reminded of the saving work of God from the beginning of creation through the ministry of Jesus Christ and into the present through the guidance of the Spirit in our lives.
-We don’t just remember, we are also transformed.
+In Communion we are reminded of the saving work of God from the beginning of creation through the ministry of Jesus Christ and into the present through the guidance of the Holy Spirit in our lives.
+We don’t just remember; we are also transformed.
 As we share the elements we are lifted into the presence of God and bound to believers in every time and place.
 Communion is celebrated with common bread and grape juice.
 We believe that all people have a place at the table.
 That means we provide gluten-free bread for those with dietary restrictions.

 More information is available in the Children and Communion booklet.